 - 1. Pupil/adult assessed by member of staff (first aid trained). - 2.
 Treat as required (first aid kit stored in 'health and safety toolbox'), gaining additional assistance if necessary (additional support from other staff members, or asking an 'outdoor first aid' trained member to carry out first aid if more appropriate). - 3.
-Write in the first aid book by the school office (as you would normally).
-Ensure other schools follow their own first aid procedures when they return to their school if not a pupil at Heacham Junior School. - 4.
-Fill in the 'near miss and accident log book' (Hungry caterpillar book) to record incident.
+Fill in the 'near miss and accident log book' (fox book) to record incident.
 It is also important to log any 'near miss' accidents to monitor these.
-This is kept in the 'health and safety toolbox'.
+This is kept in the 'health and safety toolbox'. - 4.
+Log the first aid incident as you would in school when you return.